R/plot_severity_vs_nphenotypes.R

 Cell Ontology object.

-The q value threshold to subset the results
+The q value threshold to subset the results by.

 The number of top and bottom cell types to label in the plot.
 Top/bottom terms are determined by sorting on both the x and y axes.